couchbase-partners/google-deployment-manager-couchbase/simple/README.md

 To access the cluster, open the [Google Cloud Console](http://cloud.google.com/console), navigate to Compute Engine and pick a node.
 You can access Couchbase Server on port 8091 of the public IP of that node.
 Couchbase Sync Gateway is accessible on port 4984.

-Some services like query and search will redirect over internal DNS records that aren't routable from the broader internet.
-To work around this you can set up port forwarding for a particular machine with the command:

-    gcloud compute ssh --ssh-flag=-L8091:localhost:8091 --project=<your project> --zone <zone of the machine you want to connect to> <name of the machine>

-With that terminal running, you can open a web browser and connect on http://localhost:8091

 ## Deleting a Deployment

 To delete your deployment you can either run the command below or use the GUI in the [Google Cloud Console](http://cloud.google.com/console).